Kyle-James-Vanburen/Angelos-Pizza-Dashboard/README.md

 2. STOCK1 - This SQL script creates a view named 'stock1' that provides detailed information about the stock of ingredients required for items in your database.
 The view calculates various metrics related to ingredient costs and stock quantities based on order data and recipes.

+Table Indentifier

-    item_name: The name of the item.
+- item_name: The name of the item.
 - ing_id: The ingredient's unique identifier.
 - ing_name: The name of the ingredient.
 - ing_weight: The weight of the ingredient.